Difference-Masking: Choosing What to Mask in Continued Pretraining: Difference-Masking

-To find what makes a domain or task unique, we use a modified TF-IDF topic model.
-The standard TF-IDF determines the ratio of how frequently a word appears in a \textit{document} compared to how frequently the word appears in \textit{other documents in a corpus}.
-In our case, because we are attempting to find words that make a \textit{corpus} different from other \textit{corpora}, the score of a word is highest when it appears frequently in our corpus (which we term $D_{CPT}$) and infrequently in any other corpus (which we term $D_*$).
-We denote our approach as \textbf{TF-ICF} for term-frequency, inverse-\textit{corpus}-frequency, expressed by the following equation:
+Our goal is to determine a set of corpus-level difference anchors that are representative of the differences between the pretraining domain $X_{PT}$ and the task domain $X_T$.
+Since our goal is to design a simple yet effective method for finding these differences, we use of a modified version of the widely used TF-IDF scoring function from the field of statistical NLP~\cite{jones1972statistical}.
+TF-IDF determines the ratio of how frequently a word appears in a \textit{document} compared to how frequently the word appears in \textit{other documents in a corpus}.
+Because we are attempting to find words that make a target \textit{corpus} $X_T$ different from general pretraining \textit{corpora} $X_{PT}$, the score of a word is highest when it appears frequently in our corpus ($X_{T}$) and infrequently in the multi-domain pretraining corpus ($X_{PT}$).
+We denote our approach as \textbf{TF-ICF} for term-frequency, inverse-\textit{corpus}-frequency, expressed by the following scoring function: